9 Steps to Find the Unicorn Startup Idea

 Nearly every tech giant that now inspires founders from around the world once started as a unicorn startup.
 Such companies are now technology visionaries and trendsetters.

-It once seemed impossible to build a billion dollar company.
-Today, there are 420 unicorns that are recognized as market leaders.
-But how can you become one of them?
+It once seemed impossible to build a billion-dollar company.
+Today, 420 unicorns are recognized as market leaders.
+But how to become one of them?